 How will aducanumab impact the future of Alzheimer’s care?

 I think it’s going to herald a new era in Alzheimer’s therapy.
 There are now two other monoclonal antibodies for treating Alzheimer’s – lecanemab and donanemab – that are showing similar promise in early studies.
 In the next two to three years, as more clinical-trial results are published, a lot of the controversy and smoke around these drugs should clear.
 We will have a clearer picture of what these drugs do, who they help, and who they don’t help.

 Consider the history of treatment for HIV and many cancers.
 The first drugs that were used to treat these diseases had serious toxicity and modest benefit – a lot like aducanumab.
 Yet we now have highly effective drug cocktails that allow people with HIV to live normal lives and keep the virus under control, and we have extremely sophisticated ways of understanding individual tumors and developing targeted therapies to treat them.
 With Alzheimer’s, we have just reached the precipice of this precision approach to treatment, and aducanumab is the first drug, hopefully, of many.

 I wish it were a better drug.
 I wish it were less controversial.
 But I do think it’s a step in the right direction.

 Disclosures: UCSF served as an enrollment site for the clinical trials of aducanumab.
-Dr. Rabinovici was not involved in the trials.
+Gil Rabinovici was not involved in the trials.
 He has done consulting work unrelated to aducanumab for Eisai Co.
 Ltd., which has a partnership with Biogen Inc. to develop and commercialize aducanumab and other treatments for Alzheimer’s disease.